jcu/web-framework-react/README.md

 ## Development

-To set up for development, run the following:
+To set up for development, run the following to start the Styleguidist server:

     yarn
     yarn start